Pumpkin Picking Patches in the Fairfield Area

 The Jones family calls their patch Pumpkinseed Hill, and it delivers on its name.
-Every year, they create a theme for their farm-based, fall amusement scene: handmade play-sets little children can scale, photo stands, farm animals, hayrides, and a corn maze on weekends (both the maze and hayrides are a couple dollars/person).
+Every year, they create a theme for their farm-based, fall amusement scene: handmade play-sets little children can scale, photo stands, farm animals, hayrides, and a corn maze on weekends (both the maze and hayrides are a couple dollars per person).
 They've even got a little stage set up for performances featuring...your children!
 Purchases are by the pound, but there's also a flat rate deal for whatever one person can carry.
-Check out their Family Activities where you can take a hay wagon ride, or meander through the corn maze (fees may apply for some of the activities).
+You can take a hay wagon ride or meander through the corn maze (fees may apply for some of the activities).
 During the weekend before Halloween, there's a UNICEF Family Festival to raise money for the charity.
 Pumpkin season starts at the end of September, but call "Farmer Jones" in the morning to check on crop conditions.

 Silverman's has pumpkins, cider, donuts, and decorative everything within just a few steps of the parking lot.
 Enjoy live music and fresh kettle corn on most weekends.
 Silverman's animal farm will amuse the kids before or after you've picked pumpkins.
 If you want to linger, but aren't feeling the petting zoo, go late in the season when they run scenic hayrides through the orchards on weekends (after apple picking is completed).
 After the hayride, you can grab lunch at one of the food trucks that arrive on site.
 Silverman's also gives away thousands of pumpkins each year — if you can guess your pick's weight within 2 ounces.

 Warrups is a great, small family-run farm located in the heart of Redding and celebrates the season without all the hoopla of the bigger farms.
 Here you can actually pick your pumpkin off the vine and go for a hayride, as well as enjoy some cider, seasonal squash, and Warrup's brand of maple syrup.
 It's open weekends only in October, plus Columbus Day.